-29. 43% of US adults have shared their personal passwords with a partner or family member.
+28. 43% of US adults have shared their personal passwords with a partner or family member.

 Business Password Statistics

-36. Only 15% of IT administrators enforce the use of two-factor authentication.
+37. Only 15% of IT administrators enforce the use of two-factor authentication.

-38. 57% of employees find password management a nuisance that stops them from doing their jobs.
+39. 57% of employees find password management a nuisance that stops them from doing their jobs.

 According to First Contact, when password management in accordance with IT security regulations isn’t enforced by the employer, workers don’t even bother with it.

-39. Employees report spending an average of 12.6 minutes per week entering and/or resetting passwords.
+40. Employees report spending an average of 11 hours per year entering and/or resetting passwords.

-Password management is pretty time consuming.
-Ponemon Institute’s survey found that it takes modern workers an average of almost 13 minutes a week to enter and/or reset passwords for the apps they use at work.
-Multiply that number with the number of working weeks in a year and you’ll realize that this effort takes employees 10.9 hours per year.
-Depending on the number of employees, the cost of lost productivity can really add up and surpass the cost of investing in a password manager.
+Password management is time-consuming.
+Ponemon Institute’s survey found that it takes modern workers almost 13 minutes a week to enter and/or reset passwords for their work apps.
+Multiply that number by the number of working weeks a year, and you’ll realize that this effort takes employees 10.9 hours annually.

-40. 69% of employees share passwords with co-workers to access information.
+41. 69% of employees share passwords with co-workers to access information.